zotero/web-library/README.md

 Configuration
 ----------------------
-Web Library reads configuration from a DOM node with ID `zotero-web-library-config`.
-See example config in `src/html/index.html`.
+The Web Library reads its configuration from a DOM node with the ID `zotero-web-library-config`.
+You can find an example configuration in `src/html/index.html`.

 To access private libraries, `userId` and `apiKey` must be provided.
+These can be obtained at https://www.zotero.org/settings/security#applications.

-It's also possible to configure Web Library to only display public libraries, in which case `libraries` object must be populated and it must include value for `defaultLibraryKey` as well as `includeMyLibrary` set to `false`.
+Alternatively, it's possible to configure the Web Library to display only specified public libraries.
+In this case, the `libraries` object must be populated, including a value for `defaultLibraryKey`, and with `includeMyLibrary` set to `false`.

 Build targets
 -------------